 Explanation 3 “Hospital” means the precincts of the hospital and includes the precincts of any institution for the reception and treatment of persons during convalescence or of persons requiring medical attention or rehabilitation.[vi]

-Kidnapping and Abduction for different purpose( section 363 to 373) : As per section 363 talks about punishments for kidnapping Whoever kidnaps any person from India or from lawful guardianship, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine.
+Kidnapping and Abduction for a different purpose(section 363 to 373): As per section 363 talks about punishments for kidnapping Whoever kidnaps any person from India or from lawful guardianship, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine.
 In Chandrakala v.
 Vipin Menon[vii],.
 The supreme court declined to convict the father, who was accused of kidnapping his minor daughter who was living with her maternal grand father due to strained relationship between her parents, on the ground that the accused was the natural guardian of the child.

-And as per section 359 defined as kidnapping, Kidnapping is of two type: kidnapping from India, and kidnapping from lawful guardianship.
+And as per section 359 defined as kidnapping, Kidnapping is of two types: kidnapping from India, and kidnapping from lawful guardianship.

 As per section 360 talks about kidnapping from India and section 361 talks about Kidnapping from lawful guardianship.
 In State of Haryana v.
 Raja Ram,[viii] in this case the prosecutrix was a young girl of 14 years.
 She became friendly with a person called Jai Narain, aged 32, who was a frequent visitor.
-When Jai narain was forbidden by prosecutrix’s father from coming home, he sent massage through a Raja ram.
-She was constantly persuaded to leave the house and come with jai Narain, who would keep her in a lot of material comfort.
+When Jai Narain was forbidden by prosecutrix’s father from coming home, he sent a message through a Raja Ram.
+She was constantly persuaded to leave the house and come with Jai Narain, who would keep her in a lot of material comforts.
 One night, the prosecutrix arranged to meet Jai Narain in his house and went to meet him where she was seduced by Jai Narain.

 Illustration: ‘A’ kidnaps ‘Z’ from India, intending or knowing it to be likely that ‘Z’ may be sacrificed to an Idol.
-‘A’ has committed offence in this section.
+‘A’ has committed an offense in this section.

-So, this section apply if a person has been abducted with intention that he be murdered.
+So, this section applies if a person has been abducted with the intention that he be murdered.
 (In Upendra Nath v.
 Emperor[ix],.)
-The actual muder of the person is not required.
+The actual murder of the person is not required.
 It is sufficient that there was abduction with intent to murder.

 As per 364A.
 Kidnapping for ransom, etc.—Whoever kidnaps or abducts any person or keeps a person in detention after such kidnapping or abduction and threatens to cause death or hurt to such person, or by his conduct gives rise to a reasonable apprehension that such person may be put to death or hurt, or causes hurt or death to such person in order to compel the Government or any foreign State or international inter-governmental organization or any other person to do or abstain from doing any act or to pay a ransom, shall be punishable with death, or imprisonment for life, and shall also be liable to fine.

-As per section 366 kidnapping, abducting or inducing woman to compel her marriage, etc.-
+As per section 366 kidnapping, abducting or compelling a woman to marry, etc.-

 Whoever kidnaps or abducts any woman with intent that she may be compelled, or knowing it to be likely that she will be compelled, to marry any person against her will, or in order that she may be forced or seduced to illicit intercourse, or knowing it to be likely that she will be forced or seduced to illicit intercourse shall be punished with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine; 1[and whoever, by means of criminal intimidation as defined in this Code or of abuse of authority or any other method of compulsion, induces any woman to go from any place with intent that she may be, or knowing that it is likely she will be, forced or seduced to illicit intercourse with another person shall be punished as aforesaid.